webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 !!!
 Warning "Privacy & security implications when used with browser profiles"
     Websites can use browser storage to store arbitrary data.
 During the browser profile creation process, some websites may save sensitive data such as login information and user-identifying preferences in browser storage.
 Since every website can implement browser storage differently, Browsertrix does not attempt to detect whether the information stored is potentially sensitive.

-    Use caution when sharing WACZ files created with this option enabled, especially if pages that require login are crawled.
+    Use caution when sharing WACZ files created with this option enabled, especially if you’re crawling pages that require login.
 We always recommend creating dedicated website logins to be used only for crawling to mitigate the risk of compromised login information.

 ### Crawler Proxy Server